 Is there anyone who has planted a vineyard but has never harvested it?
 Let him go back to his home, lest he die in battle and another harvest it.

-Is there anyone who has paid the bride-price for a wife,*paid the bride-price for a wife Thereby making her his wife legally, even though she has not yet moved into his household. but who has not yet taken her [into his household]?
-Let him go back to his home, lest he die in battle and another take her [into his household as his wife].”
+Is there anyone who has paid the bride-price for a wife, but who has not yet taken her [into his household]?
+Let him go back to his home, lest he die in battle and another take her to wife.”

 The officials shall go on addressing the troops and say, “Is there anyone afraid and disheartened?
 Let him go back to his home, lest the courage of his comrades flag like his.”